UX/UI Project · Enterprise Tool

 Platform

-Windows desktop enterprise tool (WinUI)
+Windows desktop validation platform (WinUI)

 Company

-Microsoft — Device Quality Program
+Microsoft — Device Quality Ecosystem

-End-to-end UX — research, IA, wireframes, UI design, design system
+UX research, IA, workflow design, UI system

 Timeline